Biography

 Dr. Andrew Yu is an Assistant Professor in the Department of Pediatrics at UT Southwestern Medical Center.
-He devotes his clinical time as a Pediatric Hospitalist to the care of hospitalized children at the Children’s Medical Center of Dallas and Plano and is passionate about providing high-quality, family-centered care.
+He devotes his clinical time as a Pediatric Hospitalist to the care of hospitalized children at the Children’s Medical Center of Dallas and is passionate about providing high-quality, family-centered care.

 Dr. Yu holds a Bachelor of Science degree in Molecular, Cellular, and Developmental Biology from Yale University.
 He has experience in healthcare consulting.
 He received his M.D. from UT Southwestern Medical School, where he also completed his pediatric residency and served as a Pediatric Chief Resident.